khan2a/voxmachina/README.md

 - 🦷 **Dr. Miller** (Dentist) - Dental health advice
 - 🥗 **William** (Nutritionist) - Diet and nutrition guidance

+### 🎥 Watch It In Action

+See VoxMachina handling real calls with natural conversations, agent transfers, and appointment scheduling:

+**[📺 Video Demo](docs/demo.mp4)** - Watch a complete call flow demonstration

 ---

 ## 🏗️ How It Works